 The customary use of mangrove resources by the local communities is quite widespread in the countryside and in some peri-urban areas though selling mangrove wood in discouraged and often appended.
-However, given the strengthening of mangrove policies (namely the mangrove strategy and voluntary commitment for mangrove restoration of 5000 ha) the "customary use" appears increasingly not allowed to selling mangrove products (including wood and charcoal) that has been tolerated and quite a tradition in their community.
+However, given the strengthening of mangrove policies (namely the mangrove strategy and voluntary commitment for mangrove restoration of 5000 ha) the "customary use" appears increasingly not allowed

+Decree no. 64/2020: Regulates Law no. 4/2019, of 31 May, which establishes the legal framework of the principles, organization rules, powers and functioning of the Provincial Decentralized Governance Executive Bodies and repeals Decrees No. 2/2020, of 8 January and 15/2020, of 13 April. to selling mangrove products (including wood and charcoal) that has been tolerated and quite a tradition in their community.
 Mangrove woody products are frequently apprehended by the authorities when sold in informal markets and are not allowed in markets.
 There is also a need to regulate infrastructure building and land use upstream, given their potential impact in estuaries and other areas where mangroves occur.
 For example, the operation of dams is regulated by the Decree 47/2009 from October 7th, which says little about minimum ecological flows.